Skip to main content

 • To allow more light through

-• For preservation of the tree crown through weight reduction of heavy limbs to reduce the risk of branch failure
+• For preservation of the tree and upper crown through weight reduction of heavy limbs to reduce the risk of branch failure

 When is crown reduction needed?